biancamika/digital-garden-template/_notes/3. Permanent Notes/The best way to serve others with our work is to serve the work.md

 ---
 title: The best way to serve others with our work is to "serve the work"
 ---
-# The best way to serve others with our work is to "serve the work"

 ## Reference
 - **Source:** [[John Mark Comer]]; [[Garden City (Book)]]
 - **Keywords:** [[permanent notes]]